 How To Start An E-commerce Business With Cost in India

 One question that lingers in many prospective business owners’ minds when they are researching how to start an e-commerce business in India is how much does it cost?
-Let’s have a look at a breakdown of the costs involved to get your e-commerce business started from scratch.
+Let’s have a look at a breakdown of the costs involved in getting your e-commerce business started from scratch.

 A website is very important as it builds brand credibility.
 Buying a domain name would cost you anything between INR 500 – INR 1500 a year.